 Boston is an amazing city to visit in October.
-You will be hitting the end of the whale watching season, so while most of the tourists have already packed up and left for home, you will have a chance to see these magnificent creatures for cheaper prices and less-crowded boats!.
+You will be hitting the end of the whale watching season, so while most of the tourists have already packed up and left for home, you will have a chance to see these magnificent creatures at cheaper prices and on less-crowded boats!

 Since October is the month of Halloween you can also head to Salem on the outskirts of Boston.
 This spooky little town (Yes!
 That Salem!) gets all decked out in pumpkins, black cats, and witches!